litmuschaos/litmus-docs/website/docs/concepts/chaos-workflow.md

   timezone: Asia/Calcutta
 ```

-In the above chaos scenario, we can see the cron syntax at `spec.schedule` is
+In the above chaos experiment, we can see the cron syntax at `spec.schedule` is

 ```
 spec:
   schedule: 10 0-23 * * *
 ```

-This means the chaos scenario will be executed at the 10th minute of every hour.
+This means the chaos experiment will be executed at the 10th minute of every hour.

-A chaos scenario can be changed into Cron Chaos Scenario from the ChaosCenter.
+A chaos experiment can be changed into Cron Chaos Experiment from the ChaosCenter.
-While scheduling a chaos scenario, in the `Schedule` step, there are few options as part of Recurring Schedules.
+While scheduling a chaos experiment, in the `Schedule` step, there are few options as part of Recurring Schedules.
 These include:

 - Every hour
 - Every Day